-A good house in good repair; this is my idea of home improvement success, and if it’s also yours, then I want to explain something that rarely gets talked about.
+A good house in good repair – this is my idea of home improvement success.
+If it’s yours too, then I want to explain something that rarely gets talked about.
+Patience.

-The thing about home improvement disasters is that they rarely look like disasters in their embryonic state.
+The thing about home improvement disasters is that they rarely look like disasters while they’re unfolding.
 What appears to be a little surprise about the subfloor in your living room actually holds the seeds of three different reasons your new floor could end up being a total mess.
 The loose, uneven and gapped subfloor boards are unforeseeable roadblocks, and the difference between success and failure of your flooring job depends entirely on resisting the common and powerful emotion of impatience.

-Show me a person’s home and you’ve shown me how they deal with roadblocks throughout their entire life.
-The ability to flex and optimize with wisdom and patience as reality intrudes on our plan is where quality really comes from.
+Show me a person’s home and you’ve shown me how they deal with roadblocks and challenges throughout the rest of their life.
+The ability to flex, pivot and optimize with wisdom and patience as reality intrudes on our plans is where quality really comes from.